Reading vs. Slough

 Many families move to towns such as Reading and Slough and commute into London for work.
 Often, commuter towns work out as better value for money compared to living in the capital.
 Research has found that families wanting to move out of London and commute in can save an average of 14,000 for every mile beyond the capital’s boundary.
+This high demand for more properties outside of the capital is a great incentive for investors looking for new opportunities.

 Reading and Slough provide so much more for those looking to move away from London and commute in for work.
 They are also some of the best places to live and work in the UK.
 Slough comes first in terms of ease of employment, job satisfaction and cost of living.
 Reading comes in sixth.